MiuChan24/Stacking-Classifier/README.md

 # Stacking-Classifier
 Developed Ensemble Model Using Stacking for Wine and Drug Datasets  Implemented Stacking classifier (KNN,Decision Tree, SVC) with final classifier as Logistic Regression.– Developed a stacking model combining KNN, Decision Tree, SVC, and Logistic Regression and evaluated perfor mance on Wine and Drug datasets using Python.
+Dataset used - IBM-ML241EN-SkillsNetwork wine and IBMDeveloperSkillsNetwork-ML0101EN-SkillsNetwork drugs200